alanng10/class-lang/Docue/Article/Single/a.md

 Single CastOperate is same as Class Lang.

+Single System.Infra module Any class has Final maide.
+The maide count is prusate.
+The maide result class is Bool.
+The maide has no param var.
+The maide finalizes the any.
+The maide results Bool true.
+After this maide is called, the any can not be used any comp.

 Single does not need shared comp.
 Single has ShareOperate that results shared instance.
 This is enough element to do any share.